unrealwork/atsd-use-cases/research/fitness-index/README.md

 * `n` = up to 15 for **Personal Health** or 16 for **Community and Environment** indicators are either present and counted, or not.
 * `n` = Metropolitan Statistical Area (MSA) Rank out of 50.
 * `w` = Weighted value of indicator, determined by ACSM internally.
-* `Max` = A hypothetical maximum score for the MSA if it were to rank best on both indicators.
+* `Max` = A hypothetical maximum score for the MSA ranked best on both indicators.

 >Source: `http://www.americanfitnessindex.org/methodology/` American Fitness Index